JuneWayne/Agents-Playground/README.md

   - limited functionality compared to other techniques
   - could be slower than other techniques

-**Map-Rerank**: divides texts into batches, submits each one to the LLM, returns a score indicating how comprehensively it answers the question, determines final answer based on highest scoring replies from each batch.
+<code style="color : blue">**Map-Rerank**</code>: divides texts into batches, submits each one to the LLM, returns a score indicating how comprehensively it answers the question, determines final answer based on highest scoring replies from each batch.
 - Pros 👍：
   - self-optimization in terms of the quality of response produced
   - automating the optimization process of LLM response generation quality